-The following evaluation of the environmental consequences of this proposed project incorporates by reference previous DWH environmental assessments, including the PDARP/PEIS Section 6.4.5.6 and the Open Ocean TIG RP2/EA Reduction of Postrelease Mortality from Barotrauma in the Gulf of Mexico Reef Fish Recreational Fisheries project (Open Ocean TIG, 2019).
-These analyses concluded that activities associated with the distribution of fish descender devices and data collection to evaluate the effectiveness of gear would have no adverse impacts to physical resources and either minor adverse impacts to biological resources could occur as a result of potential interactions between the fish descender devices and other biological resources; however, other impacts from the project are expected to be largely beneficial.
+The following evaluation of the environmental consequences of this proposed project incorporates by reference previous DWH environmental assessments, including the PDARP/PEIS Section 6.4.5.6 and the Open Ocean TIG RP2/EA Return 'Em Right project (Open Ocean TIG, 2019).
+These analyses concluded that activities associated with the distribution of fish descender devices and data collection to evaluate the effectiveness of gear would have no adverse impacts to physical resources and either minor adverse impacts or benefits on socioeconomic resources.
+The analysis concluded that short-term, minor adverse impacts to biological resources could occur as a result of potential interactions between the fish descender devices and other biological resources; however, other impacts from the project are expected to be largely beneficial.